-It does not cover damage that occurs from faulty workmanship or parts or insufficient warranties.
-Basic garagekeepers liability insurance excludes coverage for the contents of your customers' vehicles, such as the items in their glove box or trunk and any non-factory stereo equipment.
+It does not cover damage that occurs from faulty workmanship, parts, or insufficient warranties.
+Basic garagekeepers liability insurance excludes coverage for the contents of your customers' vehicles, like things in their glove box or trunk and any non-factory stereo equipment.
 You can, however, add an endorsement to your garagekeepers policy to extend coverage to personal property kept inside customers' vehicles.
-This is not necessary to avoid any liability exposure, but it does encourage goodwill and will bolster your reputation in the event a client's vehicle and its contents become damaged or destroyed.
+This isn’t exactly necessary, but it does encourage goodwill and will boost your reputation if a client's vehicle and/or its contents become damaged or destroyed.

-Garagekeepers liability insurance is usually sold with a garage liability policy, but it is still a separate contract.
-The contents of a customer’s vehicle are not covered under a garagekeepers policy, which only covers vehicles, not personal property inside the vehicles.
-Garage owners can add endorsements for coverage of customers’ personal property that is in their care.
+Garagekeepers liability insurance is usually sold with a garage liability policy, but it’s still a separate contract.
+The contents of a customer’s vehicle are not covered under a garagekeepers policy — which only covers vehicles, and not personal property inside the vehicles.
+Garage owners can add endorsements for coverage of customers’ personal property that’s in their care.

-The difference between garage liability coverage and garagekeepers liability insurance is subtle but important.
-In general, both are needed to make sure you have adequate protection.
-Garage liability insurance and garagekeepers insurance are recommended not only for auto repair shops, but also for:
+The difference between garage liability coverage and garagekeepers liability insurance is a subtle one, but it’s important.
+Basically, both are needed to make sure you have the proper protection and filled in any risk exposure gaps.
+Garage liability insurance and garagekeepers insurance aren’t just recommended for auto repair shops, but also for:

-No matter which type of business you own, you know the importance of having insurance, yet doing your best to never need to use it.
-You can avoid having to file a garage liability or garagekeepers insurance claim by:
+No matter which type of business you own, you know the importance of having insurance — even though you hope to never use it.
+You can avoid having to file an insurance claim by:

 The cost of a garage liability and garagekeepers insurance package will depend on several factors, including:

-It is always a good idea to compare garage liability and garagekeepers liability insurance policies from a few different carriers to see what is available and at what price.
-A policy with a higher limit and a lower deductible will have higher premiums than one with a lower limit and a higher deductible.
-Also, adding an extension, such as coverage for a customer's personal property kept inside a vehicle, will increase the premiums you pay.
+It’s always a good idea to compare garage liability and garagekeepers liability insurance policies from a few different carriers to see what is available and at what price.
+A policy with a higher limit and a lower deductible will have higher premiums than one with a lower limit and a higher deductible — though it may have the protection you need.
+Also, adding an extension, like coverage for a customer's personal property kept inside a vehicle, will increase the premiums you pay.